Dr. Joel W. Martin

 John A. Carrescia, Jr.

-Chief Financial Officer and Vice President for Finance & Administration
+Chief Financial Officer &Vice President for Finance & Administration

 John Carrescia joined Wagner College in 2003 and currently oversees the College’s Finance and Business Office, Bursar’s Office, Campus Operations, Human Resources, Postal Center, Copy Center, Dining Services, and Bookstore.
 He serves as the chair for the College’s pension committee and is responsible for all financial compliance and reporting requirements.
 Mr. Carrescia has been an adjunct professor for accounting at the College for more than 10 years.
 Before coming to Wagner, Mr. Carrescia was a supervising senior accountant at KPMG LLP.
 Mr. Carrescia is also an alumnus of Wagner, where he received his Bachelor of Science in accounting, and Master of Business Administration with a finance concentration.